Women in the Gaza war

-The ongoing Gaza war has been marked by widespread violence against both Israeli and Palestinian women, including reports of rape and sexual violence against Israeli women by Hamas and affiliated militants during the October 7 attacks, and reports of rape and sexual violence against Palestinian women by the Israel Defense Forces (IDF).
+The ongoing Gaza war has been marked by widespread violence against both Israeli and Palestinian women, including reports of rape and sexual violence against Israeli women by Hamas and affiliated militants during the October 7 attacks and in captivity in Gaza, and reports of rape and sexual violence against Palestinian women by the Israel Defense Forces (IDF).
 At the same time, women have taken on roles as combatants, leadership partners, and participants in informational campaigns.

 Following the Hamas-led attacks on Israel on October 7, 2023, there were testimonies and videos indicating that Hamas employed methods of severe torture, including violence and sexual violence against Israeli women and children.
 Close to 100 Israeli women were taken hostage and held in the Gaza Strip, leading to efforts by Israeli women and organizations to raise awareness and promote their release.
 The United Nations Secretary General António Guterres and UN Women condemned the gender-based violence against Israeli women during the attacks.

 In the Gaza Strip, thousands of women have been killed in the Israeli military's massive aerial bombardment of the Strip.
 Two-thirds of the then 11,000 Palestinian casualties reported by the Gaza Health Ministry in early November were women and children, indicating disproportionate suffering endured by these groups.
+In April 2026, a report by UN Women reported that between October 2023 and December 2025, more than 38,000 women and girls were killed.
 UN agencies reported severe disruptions in maternal, newborn, and child health services due to bombardments and infrastructure damage.
 Additionally, the United Nations Special Rapporteur on Violence Against Women described the situation as an assault on Palestinian women's dignity and rights.
 Over 50,000 pregnant women in Gaza face a lack of access to clean water and food, along with limited access to medical supplies and clinics, resulting in increases of infant mortality and the spread of disease.

 On 19 February 2024, a group of United Nations special rapporteurs released a report stating "rights experts call for probe into violations against Palestinian women and girls."
 According to the report, there is evidence that during the Gaza war, Palestinian women and girls were subjected to wartime sexual violence.
 Palestinian women and girls were reportedly randomly executed in Gaza, often together with their children.
 Allegations surfaced suggesting that Palestinian women and girls were deliberately targeted and extrajudicially executed by the invading Israel Defense Forces, even when they were holding white pieces of cloth.
 According to these allegations, Palestinian women and girls were also subjected to inhuman and degrading treatment by the Israel Defense Forces, such as they were denied menstruation pads, food and medicine, and were severely beaten, raped, assaulted, threatened with rape and sexual violence, and subjected to multiple forms of other sexual assaults.
 Palestinian women and girls were also stripped naked and searched by male Israeli army officers.
 OHCHR stated that Israeli troops had photographed female detainees in “degrading circumstances” and that the photos had been uploaded online.